Atlas of plant and animal histology

 Aeriferous parenchyma

-This tissue is well-developed in plants living in wet or aquatic environments (these plants are known as hydrophytes), although it can also be found in non-aquatic plants under stress.
-Both stem and root can develop aerenchyma.
-In the roots, two ways of aerenchyma formation have been observed: schizogeny and lysogeny.
-Schizogeny is a process that occurs by cell differentiation during the development of the organ.
-Lysogeny is a consequence of the stress, and the intercellular cavities are produced by cell death.
+In roots, two ways of aerenchyma formation have been observed: schizogeny and lysogeny.
+Schizogeny is a process that occurs by cell differentiation during the development of the organ and leads to the degradation of the middle lamella connecting adjacent cells.
+Lysogeny is a consequence of stress, and the intercellular cavities arise from cell death.
+Both mechanisms may happen simultaneously in the same tissue, sometimes one follows the other.
+The process is known as schizo-lysogeny.
 Lysogenic aerenchyma is found in wheat, rice, corn, and barley.
 Nitric oxide and ethylene are involved in the regulated cell death to form aerenchyma during periods of shortage in oxygen.
-Some authors suggest a third type known as expansigeny, where the intercellular cavities are formed by cell retraction but cells do not lose the physical contacts (Figures 4 and 5).
+Ethylen antagonizes the action of the abscisic acid to generate arenchyma.
+Some authors suggest a third type known as expansigeny, where the intercellular cavities are formed by cell retraction, but cells do not lose physical contact (Figures 4 and 5).

 Figure 4.
 Examples of aerenchyma formation in different species, according to Seago et al. (2005).